davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 ([Revenue Won]+[Revenue In Pipeline])
 ```
-- **DAX Explanation (Generated):** This DAX expression calculates the total expected revenue by adding two key components together:
+- **DAX Explanation (Generated):** The DAX expression `([Revenue Won]+[Revenue In Pipeline])` is a simple calculation that combines two key financial metrics related to a business's revenue.

+Here's a breakdown of what it does:

-1. **Revenue Won**: This represents the revenue that has already been secured from sales that have been completed and finalized.
-It reflects the money that the business has successfully earned from customers.
+1. **Revenue Won**: This represents the total amount of revenue that has been successfully secured or earned by the business from completed sales.
+It reflects the money that has already come in from customers.

-2. **Revenue In Pipeline**: This refers to the potential revenue from sales that are currently in progress but have not yet been finalized.
-This includes deals that are being negotiated or are expected to close in the near future.
+2. **Revenue In Pipeline**: This refers to the potential revenue that is expected to be earned in the future from sales that are currently in progress or negotiations.
+This revenue has not yet been finalized but is anticipated based on ongoing deals.

-By adding these two figures together, the measure provides a forecast of total revenue, combining both what has been achieved and what is anticipated.
-This helps businesses understand their current financial position and future revenue potential, allowing for better planning and decision-making.
+3. **The Calculation**: By adding these two figures together, the expression calculates the total expected revenue.
+This total includes both the revenue that has already been secured (Revenue Won) and the revenue that is expected to be secured in the future (Revenue In Pipeline).

+### What It Achieves:
+- **Forecasting Revenue**: This measure provides a forecast of total revenue, giving the business a clearer picture of its financial health and future income potential.
+- **Decision-Making**: By understanding both current and potential revenue, management can make informed decisions about budgeting, resource allocation, and strategic planning.
+- **Performance Tracking**: It helps in tracking the effectiveness of sales efforts by comparing actual revenue against what is expected to come in.

+In summary, this DAX expression helps businesses assess their current financial position and future revenue potential by combining secured and anticipated sales.

 **`Forecast %`**